 Italy’s importance in the history of fashion truly cannot be understated.
 You would have to have lived under a rock your entire life not to be even vaguely familiar with the broad lineage of Italian brands, designers, fashion houses and high-end labels that have each contributed to the shape of style today.

-What’s more, the story goes beyond the Italian brands themselves.
-Even in the 21st century, Italian manufacturing continues to be revered as some of the highest quality in the world, with countless family-owned businesses producing garments for brands including Chanel, Ralph Lauren, Paul Smith and a long list of others.
-Put simply, fashion runs through the Italian blood.
+What’s more, the story goes beyond the Italian fashion brands themselves.
+Even in the 21st century, Italian manufacturing continues to be revered as some of the highest quality in the world, with countless family-owned businesses producing garments for high-end clothing brands including Chanel, Ralph Lauren, Paul Smith, and a long list of others.
+Put simply, fashion runs in Italian blood.

-That being said, the sheer scope of the topic, combined with the mythology surrounding many of its most famous players, has created a world that often feels impossible to grasp from the outside.
-Perhaps you know the names, but not their stories; or maybe you’re familiar with iconic designs but don’t know where they fit in the bigger picture.
+That said, the sheer scope of Italian fashion, combined with the mythology surrounding many of its most famous players, has created a world that often feels impossible to grasp from the outside.
+Perhaps you know the names, but not their stories.
+Or maybe you’re familiar with iconic designs but don’t know where they fit in the bigger picture.

 Whatever your level of knowledge, there are probably dozens of elements to your style of dress that lead, one way or another, back to the Italian fashion houses.
-With that in mind, here’s a comprehensive guide to the essential Italian brands and how each of them made their names:
+With that in mind, here’s a comprehensive guide to the essential Italian designer brands and how each of them made their name.

 Translating roughly to “Venetian Workshop” or “Venetian Atelier,” Bottega Veneta is a luxury Italian brand founded in 1966 by Michele Taddei and Renzo Zengiaro, specializing in premium leather goods and accessories.

 What to say about Valentino Garavani?
-A one-man fashion powerhouse, the designer studied fashion from an early age, eventually pursuing formal education in Paris.
-In 1960, he returned to Rome to open his own fashion house, and channelled the grandiose, opulent nature of the Parisian fashion houses into his own distinctly Italian brand.
+A one-man fashion powerhouse, the designer studied fashion from an early age, eventually pursuing a formal education in Paris.
+In 1960, he returned to Rome to open his own fashion house and channeled the grandiose, opulent nature of the Parisian fashion houses into his own distinctly Italian brand.

-Valentino made his name with the distinct shade of red he used for most of his dresses, to the point that it became known as “Valentino Red.”
-In the fifty years that followed, Valentino truly built an empire, establishing the Valentino brand as a red carpet staple with countless celebrity fans.
+Valentino made his name with the distinct shade of red he used for most of his dresses, to the point it became known as “Valentino Red.”
+In the 50 years that followed, Valentino built an empire, establishing the Valentino brand as a red carpet staple with countless celebrity fans.

-If Italian brands have a reputation for being ostentatious, it’s thanks to Valentino Garavani.
+If Italian designer brands have a reputation for being ostentatious, it’s thanks to Valentino Garavani.

 If Valentino is ostentatious and Dolce & Gabbana is glamorous, then the house of Versace can only be described — in the best way possible — as brash and audacious.

 Founded in 1978 by Gianni Versace, the Italian brand encapsulates everything we have come to imagine about luxury.
 This is a brand that looks expensive, feels expensive, and is — you guessed it! — expensive.
-Now approaching its fortieth year, Versace is known for its bright colors, bold patterns and vibrant graphic designs.
-Even the use of Medusa in the brand’s logo draws back to the Greek mythological character and her ability to completely consume whoever looked at her.
+Versace is known for its bright colors, bold patterns, and vibrant graphics.
+Even the use of Medusa in the brand’s logo draws on the Greek mythological character and her ability to completely consume whoever looked at her.

-Since Gianni Versace’s murder in 1997, Donatella Versace took over as the label’s Creative Director, and has come to embody everything about the brand with her own larger-than-life style.
-The brand has continued to thrive in recent years, and, thanks to its ethos of wealth and hedonism, has become one of the most mentioned brands in rap lyrics, Migos or otherwise.
+After Gianni Versace’s murder in 1997, Donatella Versace took over as the label’s creative director and has come to embody everything about the brand with her own larger-than-life style.
+The brand has continued to thrive in recent years, and, thanks to its ethos of wealth and hedonism, has become one of the most mentioned luxury clothing brands in rap lyrics, Migos or otherwise.

-It’s also worth noting that Versace is one of very few global fashion brands that remains majority-owned by the original family.
+It’s also worth noting that Versace is one of very few high-end brands that remains majority-owned by its founding family.
 Fashion has always been full of drama, but the House of Versace truly is a dynasty.

 Before we go any further, let’s get one thing straight: it’s pronounced “mos-KEY-no.” Founded in 1983 by Franco Moschino, the Italian brand has been one of the biggest influences on contemporary fashion as we know it.